MI2G/accelerated-langevin-imla/README.md

 # Citation

-If you find our code helpful in your resarch or work, please cite our [paper](https://arxiv.org/abs/2308.09460).
+If you find our code helpful in your research or work, please cite our [paper](https://arxiv.org/abs/2308.09460).